SECURITY & VULNERABILITY DISCLOSURE POLICY

 10.0 Explicitly Out of Scope (Examples)

-b) Social engineering/phishing of staff or customers;
+b) social engineering or phishing of staff or users;

-f) Open redirects without concrete attack chaining;
+f) open redirects without concrete attack chaining;

 g) SPF/DMARC issues on non-production domains;

-h) “Best practice” advice without a specific exploit path;
+h) best-practice advice without an exploit path;

-i) Low-quality automated scan results without proof of impact.
+i) low-quality automated scan results without proof of impact.

 11.0 Testing Conduct and Rate Limits

-11.1 Use test accounts and non-destructive POCs.
+11.1 Use test accounts and non-destructive proofs-of-concept.

 12.0 Confidentiality and Disclosure

-12.2 We will not disclose your identity without permission, unless required by law.
+12.2 We will not disclose your identity without permission unless required by law.

 13.0 No Compensation; No Duty to Act